ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IWaveformSelectionStrategyRangeLimits.rst

 IWaveformSelectionStrategyRangeLimits
 =====================================

-.. py:class:: IWaveformSelectionStrategyRangeLimits
+.. py:class:: ansys.stk.core.stkobjects.IWaveformSelectionStrategyRangeLimits

    object

    Provide the base interface for a waveform selection strategy which produces a waveform based on target range.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IWaveformSelectionStrategyRangeLimits

 Overview
 --------